Many who Experienced Childhood Domestic Violence Feel They Can’t Open Up to Others

 No one would fault a child of domestic violence for believing that opening up to others can be dangerous.
-The people he should have been able to trust most – his parents or guardians – were a source of stress, fear and possibly harm.
+The people he should have been able to trust most – his parents or guardians – were a source of stress, fear, and possibly harm.

 There is, however, a high cost to isolating yourself.
 Not being able to trust others (or yourself) can cause far more problems than it solves.

-Here, in this post, we will explore how isolating yourself can prevent you from experiencing real connection with another human being, and why an intimate connection with another person is the very thing that can help you heal your past.
+Here, in this post, we will explore how isolating yourself can prevent you from experiencing a real connection with another human being, and why an intimate connection with another person is the very thing that can help you heal your past.

 The desire to isolate yourself or the consistency with which you find yourself alone or disconnected from others can stem from the lie of aloneness.
 This lie causes some people to avoid intimacy.
-For others it’s more about feeling disconnected.
+For others, it’s more about feeling disconnected.

 You might not have as many good friends as you would like, or those in your circle don’t feel like true friends to you.
 Somehow, you always feel detached from the rest of the world.
 You don’t trust in yourself; you don’t know yourself; so how can you trust others?